pypa/pipx/docs/installation.md

 This can be overridden with the `PIPX_HOME` environment variable.

-In case one of these fallback locations exist, we recommend either manually moving the pipx files to the new default location (see the `Troubleshooting` section of the docs), or setting the `PIPX_HOME` environment variable (discarding files existing in the fallback location).
+In case one of these fallback locations exist, we recommend either manually moving the pipx files to the new default location (see the [Moving your pipx installation](installation.md#moving-your-pipx-installation) section of the docs), or setting the `PIPX_HOME` environment variable (discarding files existing in the fallback location).

 As an example, you can install global apps accessible by all users on your system with the following command (on MacOS, Linux, and Windows WSL):